Living together in new ways during COVID-19: undergraduate student success and engagement

-Students (both new and returning) that need to arrive to campus early (prior to Aug.
-20) for University-sponsored reasons or due to special circumstances will be provided special instructions through email by the University unit sponsoring their early arrival (e.g., fall athletics, Multicultural Student Programs, International Student Programs, Teacher Education Program) or from Housing.
+Students (both new and returning) that need to arrive to campus early (prior to Jan.
+18 at 6 p.m.) for University-sponsored reasons or due to special circumstances will be provided special instructions through email by the University unit sponsoring their early arrival (e.g., fall athletics, Multicultural Student Programs, International Student Programs, Teacher Education Program) or from Housing.
 Students must fill out the form linked HERE to be considered to return to campus before 6 p.m. on Jan.
 18.

-All new first-year and transfer students, as well as first-time in-person students (such as those who are in their first year at Messiah and opted to study remotely in the Fall), will experience a modified Welcome Week and orientation to our campus community.
+All new first-year and transfer students, as well as first-time in-person students (such as those who are in their first year at Messiah and opted to study remotely in the Fall), will experience a modified orientation to our campus community.
 Every effort is being made to create a safe and healthy experience while maintaining Messiah’s strong commitment to belonging in community.
-Student leaders and orientation leaders will be available to assist as needed throughout Welcome Week.

-The Charles Frey Commuter Lounge located in the lower level of Mountain View Residence Hall will remain open, but with a reduced maximum occupancy due to COVID-19 health and safety parameters.
-To create additional space for commuter students, the rear, lower level of Hostetter Chapel will function as an annex to the Commuter Lounge.
-Details about the use of both spaces will be communicated via email and during orientation (for new and transfer commuters).
-Commuter parking remains unchanged.
+The Charles Frey Commuter Lounge located in the lower level of Mountain View Residence Hall will remain open with a reduced maximum occupancy due to COVID-19 health and safety parameters.
+To create additional space for commuter students, the rear, lower level of Hostetter Chapel will continue to function as an annex to the Commuter Lounge.
+Commuter parking remains unchanged for the spring semester.

 Residence halls and campus programming